josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 - But mostly: a human will inevitably have a more comprehensive understanding of the organization, the team, the problem space, the history, the users, and so on.
 An LLM's context window is only so wide, and it's unlikely to reliably account for all of those things that may exist entirely _outside_ the codebase and in the real world.
 Best-case: a human will need to actively provide all that context, and that's not a scalable approach.

-At this point, LLM enthusiasts usually say something like "but humans make mistakes, too!" or "human code isn't perfect, either!"
+At this point, LLM enthusiasts might argue that humans make mistakes, too.
+It's not as though we've ever been perfect, either.

 And that's fair.
 We've all messed up.
 Most of us have taken prod down at one point or another.